alexandraabbas/appointment-pipeline/README.md

 ### Apache Beam pipeline design

 There are two validation steps performed in the Apache Beam pipeline.
-One just after reading from PubSub which checks it the message is a valid JSON string.
+One just after reading from PubSub which checks if the message is a valid JSON string.
 This step would filter out messages like `{ "Type": "AppointmentBooked", "Data": {`.
 After filtering out invalid messages, valid messages get inserted into a BigQuery table.
 Unsuccessful inserts are captured and inserted into a separate BigQuery table as a string.
 Processing steps are shown on the Dataflow DAG below.

 ![Dataflow DAG](imgs/dataflow_dag.png "Dataflow DAG")

 A long living PubSub subscription is used to read from the PubSub topic.
 By default Beam creates short linging subscriptions for each pipeline run.
-It's beneficial to use a long living subscription since messagages are retained in the subscription after a pipeline is cancelled or failed.
+It's beneficial to use a long living subscription since messages are retained in the subscription after a pipeline is cancelled or failed.

 Finally, I chose Pyhton over Java to develop this streaming pipeline due to the prototype nature of this project and the time constraints.
 [Java has a lot of benefits over Python when it comes to Dataflow streaming](https://beam.apache.org/documentation/sdks/python-streaming/#unsupported-features).
 I would probably rewrite the pipeline in Java if I would have to productionise it.